kirbyfan64/TSC/INSTALL.md

 Note that Debian 10 does not have CEGUI in the repositories anymore, thus "libcegui-mk2-dev" needs to be left off from the the above list and instead it is required to compile CEGUI manually before compiling TSC.
+Further note that CEGUI 0.8.7 does not compile against Debian 10's libxml2.
+TSC offers the special compilation option CEGUI_USE_EXPAT to use expat instead of libxml2 to overcome the problem.
+Pass -DCEGUI_USE_EXPAT=ON to cmake when configuring TSC to use it.

 Alternatively, you can use a precompiled CEGUI.
 Example instructions for using a precompiled CEGUI are provided in the file tsc/docs/pages/compile_on_debian_10.md.

 ### 2. Optional Windows dependencies ###